PrefectHQ/prefect/docs/orchestration/concepts/api.md

 #### User

 User-based API keys function as personal access keys.
-These keys have very few permissions on their own, but can be used to authenticate with the Cloud API.
-Once authenticated, user-based keys can be used to generate short-lived JWT auth tokens for any tenant the user belongs to.
-These keys inherit any permissions the user has in that tenant, allowing full API access.
+These API keys have very few permissions on their own, but can be used to authenticate with the Cloud API.
+Once authenticated, user-based API keys can be used to generate short-lived JWT auth tokens for any tenant the user belongs to.
+These API keys inherit any permissions the user has in that tenant, allowing full API access.
 The Client manages the process of provisioning and refreshing these tokens.

 #### Service Account